hesselvoo/SSA/README.md

 A technical desciption about the architecture/dataflow we used can be found in our Youtubechannel.
 In this lecture we gave for the DutchBlockchainWeek : https://www.youtube.com/watch?v=W-AVcImH0gY#t=48m08s

+You can find the demo/walkthrough-video of this PoC here : https://youtu.be/Y22PaJLW9k8

 ---

 No personal attendee-information is shared over the Tangle (GDPR-proof), the attendee-token is secured with Elliptic Curve Encryption (comparable with RSA-3072).